-Cienfuegos Cuba is a lovely, yet extremely underrated destination.
-Part of the Province of Cienfuegos and not far from the more popular Trinidad, this small town has a nice historical center that is pleasant to explore.
+Cienfuegos is a lovely, yet extremely underrated destination in Cuba.
+Part of the Province of Cienfuegos and not far from the more popular Trinidad, this small town has a nice historical center that is pleasant to explore, and enjoys a laidback atmosphere.

-Yet, what you are likely going to enjoy the most in Cienfuegos is the stunning surroundings.
-Gorgeous coves and beaches with the most transparent waters; natural pools; lush vegetation: you really won’t regret adding Cienfuegos to your Cuban itinerary.
+Yet, what you are likely going to enjoy the most in Cienfuegos is the surroundings.
+Gorgeous coves and beaches with the most transparent waters; natural pools; lush vegetation.
+Curious to find out more about this hidden gem of Cuba?
+Continue reading!

 Explore the city

 Cienfuegos was founded in 1819, right by the sea.
-Though the vast majority of Cuba is known for the Spanish colonial style architecture, Cienfuegos is truly different.
-The architecture in Cienfuegos is actually French, and so unique that in 2005 the historical center was added to the list of UNESCO World Heritage Sites.
-It goes without saying that a walk around town is a must.
+Though the vast majority of Cuba is known for the Spanish colonial style architecture, Cienfuegos is truly different, as it has a more French architectural style.
+It’s so unique that in 2005 the historical center was added to the list of UNESCO World Heritage Sites.

 Other buildings you should take care to notice are the baby blue Palacio Ferrer, which dates back to 1918 and the Palacio del Gubierno – which you can only admire from the outside.